MicrosoftDocs/windowsserverdocs/WindowsServerDocs/compute/nano-server/Getting-Started-with-Nano-Server.md

 Where
 -   -MediaPath is the root of the DVD media or ISO image containing Windows Server Technical Preview .
--   -BasePath will contain a copy of the Nano Server binaries, so you can use New-NanoServerWim -BasePath without having to specify -MediaPath in future runs.
+-   -BasePath will contain a copy of the Nano Server binaries, so you can use New-NanoServerImage -BasePath without having to specify -MediaPath in future runs.
 -   -TargetPath will contain the resulting .wim file containing the roles & features you selected.
 Make sure to specify the .wim extension.
 -   -Compute adds the Hyper-V role.
 -   -OemDrivers adds a number of common drivers.

 You will be prompted to enter an administrator password.

-For more information, run `Get-Help New-NanoServerWim -Full`.
+For more information, run `Get-Help New-NanoServerImage -Full`.

 Boot into WinPE and ensure that the .wim file just created is accessible from WinPE.
 (You could, for example, copy the .wim file to a bootable WinPE image on a USB flash drive.)